Quick Digest - how much is a blood test?

 There are thousands of lab tests, including blood tests, on the market.
-The cost of a lab test varies greatly and can range anywhere from $100 to over $1,000 depending on which test you are getting, where you are tested, and if you have insurance or a health care plan.
+The cost of a lab test varies greatly and can range anywhere from $100 to over $1,000.
+The price depends on the type of test, the location, and the type of insurance.

 Real experiences overpaying for lab testing

 Below is an account of an individual who was surprised by the high cost of their laboratory testing.
 Unfortunately, this is not the only account of this nature.
-Many people are overcharged and mislead by ambiguous lab testing costs.
+Many people are overcharged and mislead by ambiguous healthcare costs.

-"“[I] got a surprise bill recently for $900 for a laboratory I've never heard of.
-After some investigating it turns out they were used by a new doctor of mine, who is in my network.
+"I got a surprise bill recently for $900 for a laboratory I've never heard of.
+After some investigation, it turns out they were used by a new doctor of mine, who is in my network.
 But the lab they sent it to is not, and they never called me to confirm or ask my permission first.

-Below are some common lab test and blood work orders and a brief description of what they measure as well as when you may need to get this type of test.
+Below are some common lab tests and blood work orders.
+We offer a brief description of each test measures as well as when they may be ordered.

 CBC - Complete Blood Count

-A CBC measures your white blood cells, red blood cells, hemoglobin, hematocrit and plasma.
-CBCs may be done when a doctor is concerned about a potential infection, wants to monitor a chronic medical condition, or monitor overall health.
+A CBC measures your white blood cells, red blood cells, hemoglobin, hematocrit, and plasma.
+CBCs may be done when there is a concern about a potential infection, chronic medical conditions, or overall health.

 TSH - Thyroid Stimulating Hormone